Fetishism

-A fetish is an object believed to have supernatural powers, or in particular, a human-made object that has power over others.
-Essentially, fetishism is the attribution of inherent non-material value, or powers, to an object.
-Talismans and amulets are related.
-Fetishes are often used in spiritual or religious context.
+Fetishism is a category of contemporary scholarly discourse first employed to describe religious and cross-cultural hierarchy.
+It refers to the asymmetrical attribution of values and power to material objects, particularly attributions that anticipate other, sometimes opposing, claims of value, agency, or social relationships.
+In this theoretical frame, a fetish is an object believed to have supernatural powers, or in particular, a human-made object that has power over others.
+According to intellectual historian William Pietz, the idea of fetishism in the study of religion traversed a diverse range of meanings and applications since its coinage in the early colonial period.

 Etymology

-The word fetish derives from the French fétiche, which comes from the Portuguese feitiço or fetisso ("spell"), which in turn derives from a Latin root.
+The word fetish (Note: Formerly also spelled fetich.) derives from the French fétiche, which comes from the Portuguese feitiço or fetisso ("spell"), which in turn derives from a Latin root.
 However, there is some disagreement regarding which Latin root.
 William Pietz points to facere ("to make").
 On the other hand, philosopher Charles De Brosses, who is cited as the source of the term "fetishism," traces the etymology to the various Latin roots fatum, fanum, and fari.
 Some scholars suggest that "the instability in its linguistic origins is symptomatic of the concept's ambivalence, its lack of distinction between that which is enchanted and that which is fabricated or artificial."

 Historiography

 William Pietz, who, in 1994, conducted an extensive ethno-historical study of the fetish, argues that the term originated in the coast of West Africa during the sixteenth and seventeenth centuries.
-Pietz distinguishes between, on the one hand, actual African objects that may be called fetishes in Europe, together with the indigenous theories of them, and on the other hand, "fetish", an idea, and an idea of a kind of object, to which the term above applies.
+Pietz distinguishes between, on the one hand, actual African objects that may be called fetishes in Europe, together with the indigenous theories of them, and on the other hand, "fetish", an idea about a kind of object, to which the term above applies.